sparkdq-community/sparkdq/docs/source/built_in_checks/aggregate.rst

     :header: "Check", "Description"
     :widths: 20, 80

+   ":ref:`columns-are-complete-check`", "Validates that a set of columns are fully populated.
+If any nulls are detected in the specified columns, the entire DataFrame is marked as invalid."
    ":ref:`column-presence-check` ", "Verifies the existence of required columns in the DataFrame, independent of their data types."
    ":ref:`completeness-ratio-check`", "Validates that the ratio of non-null values in a column meets a minimum threshold, enabling soft completeness validation and early detection of partially missing data."
    ":ref:`count-min-check` ", "Ensures that the DataFrame contains at least a defined minimum number of rows."